Are you familiar with mobile check deposits?

 Once your mobile check deposit clears your bank account, you can then write ‘void’ on the check and file it away.

-Are you using mobile check deposit yet?
+Are you using a mobile banking app for check deposit yet?

 So, if you aren’t taking advantage of mobile check deposit yet, consider signing up.
 You’ll soon learn just how convenient it is!